 Clauses come in two types: main clauses and subordinate clauses.
 Both types of clause are organized around a verb.
-They are made of a verb phrase (see below), some noun phrases (see below) that are arguments or complements of the verb and, if required, some adjuncts (which can also be phrases).
+They are made of a verb phrase and some noun phrases (both discussed in the "Phrase" section of this entry) that are arguments or complements of the verb and, if required, some adjuncts (which can also be phrases).
 Some specific types of clause can be constructed without a verb.
 They are usually adverbial phrases or nominal phrases and are found more often in oral language.
 In some languages, they are more frequent than in English.

-Main clauses can stand on their own and can form a complete sentence by themselves.
-For this reason, this type of clause is considered as an independent clause.
+A main clause can stand on its own and can form a complete sentence by itself.
+For this reason, this type of clause is considered an independent clause.
 In English, the following examples are independent clauses:

-Put it on the table!
-The streets are empty Cats are asleep
+- Put it on the table!

+- The streets are empty.

+- Cats are asleep.

-The distribution of verb arguments in a clause varies from one language to another and depends on whether the language is ergative or accusative, and whether the language is null-subject or not.
-In null-subject languages (such as Arabic, Chinese, Hebrew, Italian, Polish, Spanish, etc.), the subject can be omitted because it is implicit or retrievable from the context, or because it is indicated by the morphology of the verb.
-In languages such as English, which is an accusative and non-null-subject language, all clauses contain a subject (marked by the nominative case), except for imperative verbs which do not contain a subject.
+The distribution of verb arguments in a clause varies from one language to another and depends on whether the language is ergative or accusative and whether it is null subject or not.
+In null-subject languages (e.g., Arabic, Chinese, Hebrew, Italian, Polish, and Spanish), the subject can be omitted because it is implicit or retrievable from the context or it is indicated by the morphology of the verb.
+In languages such as English, an accusative and non-null-subject language, all clauses contain a subject (marked by the nominative case), except for imperative verbs.
 Other verb arguments (objective cases) and complements are optional.
-In languages which are null-subject languages, the verb can be a clause by itself, and all arguments are optional.
+In null-subject languages, the verb can be a clause by itself, and all arguments are optional.

-Subordinate clauses (i.e. embedded clauses) depend on main clauses and are therefore referred to as dependent clauses.
+A subordinate clause (i.e., an embedded clause) depends on the main clause and is therefore referred to as a dependent clause.
 These clauses have a verb and can have arguments or complements, but they do not express a complete thought.
-They are often linked to main clauses by a subordinating conjunction or a relative pronoun (e.g. that, since, who, ... - in the examples below, the subordinating conjunction or relative pronoun is in bold).
-There are three types of dependent clauses, depending on their functions: adjectival (relative), noun and adverbial.
+They are often linked to main clauses by a subordinating conjunction or a relative pronoun (e.g., that, since, who); in the examples that follow, the subordinating conjunction or relative pronoun is in bold.

+There are three types of dependent clauses, depending on their functions: adjectival (relative), noun, and adverbial.
 A relative clause is an adjectival clause that describes or defines the noun.
-It begins with a relative pronoun (who, whom, whose, that, and which) or a relative adverb (when, where or why).
+It begins with a relative pronoun (who, whom, whose, that, and which) or a relative adverb (when, where, or why).
 It functions as an adjective.
 The following sentences contain a relative clause:

-I thank the girl who gives me a gift My neighbor is a person whom I like very much Can I have the book (that) I gave you this morning?
+- I thank the girl who gives me a gift. - My neighbor is a person whom I like very much. - Can I have the book (that) I gave you this morning?

-A noun clause is a dependent clause that serves the same function as a noun (e. g. subject, direct object, indirect object, object of the preposition, and predicate nominative).
-Noun clauses may seem similar to relative clauses but differ by the fact that a noun clause takes the place of the noun in the sentence, whereas a relative clause will be dependent on the noun in the sentence.
+A noun clause is a dependent clause that serves the same function as a noun (e.g., subject, direct object, indirect object, object of the preposition, and predicate nominative).
+Noun clauses may seem similar to relative clauses but differ by the fact that a noun clause takes the place of the noun in the sentence, whereas a relative clause is dependent on the noun in the sentence.

-Whoever crosses the finish line first wins the race.
-He did not know that the time was up
+- Whoever crosses the finish line first wins the race. - He did not know that the time was up.

 Finally, an adverbial clause is a clause that functions as an adverb.
-In other words, it modifies a verb, an adjective, another adverb or even a sentence.
+In other words, it modifies a verb, an adjective, another adverb, or even a sentence.
 In some languages, such as English or French, the adverbial clause may precede or follow the associated main clause:

-After we've finished dinner, we'll have a coffee.
-He passed the test because he worked hard.
+- After we've finished dinner, we'll have a coffee. - He passed the test because he worked hard.